python/typeshed/CONTRIBUTING.md

 * Use `HasX` for protocols that have readable and/or writable attributes or getter/setter methods (e.g. `HasItems`, `HasFileno`).

-*Note:* There are stubs in this repository that don't conform to the style described above.
-Fixing them is a great starting point for new contributors.

 ## Running the tests

 The tests are automatically run on every PR and push to the repo.